 To hear the regularly updated recorded message, simply phone:

-Calls to this number are charged at standard rates.
-Please leave your name and phone number as part of the message.
+Please include your name and as much detail as possible about the sighting(s).
 If you think special instructions should be broadcast (grid reference, parking, access etc), please make these clear.

 All records of rare birds are subject to acceptance by the relevant rarities committee.

-Sightings phoned or emailed into Birdline Scotland will normally be forwarded to the relevant Local Recorder.
+Sightings reported to Birdline Scotland will normally be forwarded to the relevant Local Recorder.
 Please note that this is not intended as a substitute to the normal submission of records direct to the Recorders, rather as a means of keeping them up-to-date and ensuring that important records are not lost.

 Birdline Scotland will not publicise records if it knows that: